Projection mapping: Advertisement

 Projection mapping first came to prominence through guerrilla advertising campaigns and video jockeys for electronic musicians.
 Large companies such as Nokia, Samsung, Unilever Pakistan, Pakistan Tobacco company, Bank Alfalah, Brighto Paints, Benson & Hedges, John Players Gold Leaf and BMW have since used video projections in marketing campaigns in cities across the world, commonly using mapping techniques to project scenes onto the sides of buildings.
 Projection mapping can also be interactive: Nokia Ovi Maps did a project where projections mimicked people's movements.

+Productions

 Projection mapping has been used at conferences as a means of decoration or immersing audience members in an experienced theme.
 Images can be projected onto a flat surface, or onto an unusual object such as a car or a chair.
 The festival Fête des Lumières in Lyon, a festival to honour the Virgin Mary, has recently incorporated 3D mapping in their productions, creating the illusion of a giant pinball machine on the side of a building.
-Common techniques for these performances include 3D mapping and 3D projection to create the illusion of depth, as well as motion, such as crumbling buildings.
+Common techniques for these performances include 3D mapping and 3D projection to create the illusion of depth, as well as motion, such as crumbling buildings.The use of projection mapping in TV and films is becoming more popular.

-It is also being used in technology such as Domes, where it is combined with virtual reality and augmented reality to create 360-degree projections for a more immersive experience.

-The use of projection mapping in TV and films is becoming more popular.
 For the science-fiction film Oblivion (2013), the filmmakers used projection mapping to create an immersive environment.
 For a 2016 TV commercial, Audi used projection mapping to showcase the technology of the Audi Q7 car.
 The ad, "Projection of Greatness", was filmed with no CGI and used only content that was caught live in camera.

 In the electronic dance music (EDM) community, it is becoming increasingly common for DJs to accompany their music with synced visuals, which can be either prerecorded or played live by a video jockey (VJ).
 Though normal projection screens are commonly used, some visual artists create special 3D installations to project onto.
 Many EDM artists employ projection mapping techniques.
-Visual artists also use projection mapping for creative expression, sometimes to enhance existing creative media such as painting and drawing.